 The LPR lacks detailed and transparent supporting evidence to the assumptions used.
 This is particularly vital regarding the numbers and types of housing needed in the future.
-With the lack of substantive detail, it must be assumed that the any new estates will be the usual, high profit mix of executive and middle management houses.
+With the lack of substantive detail it must be assumed that the any new estates will be the usual, high profit mix of executive and middle management houses.
 Given the current and foreseeable situation the biggest requirement must be affordable and social housing, true vision would provide a lot more of these types.
 The plans talk of a percentage of affordable housing but experience shows that the number of these reduce as developers find unforeseen profitability problems, the WBC roll over and a reduction in number is agreed.
 We should be catering for a high percentage of the types of housing all of the community need not just those with the income to buy.
+As a young couple looking to start a family, but currently stuck in the rental market due to the high house prices in the area, this point is particularly pertinent to our situation.
+If this housing landscape does not change soon we would potentially look to move away from the area.

 In the LPR there is no effective detail on mitigating the effects of the extra housing on the social, physical and environmental infrastructure.
 With the existing pressures on all of these no LPR can ignore this matter.
 The effects on traffic, schools, doctors, care homes, drainage, water supplies, education, countryside etc will be very significant.
 The plan does not address the need and cost for extra schools, GP surgeries, care provision, road improvements, new paths in local villages as commuting traffic increases.
 The roads around Newbury are already very busy and these plans will put extra traffic on all of the C roads as new rat runs to the motorway junctions become used.
+We have lived in the poor states of the roads due to this.
+School places are hard come by, with very little choice for parents, and public transport to and from schools is already at full capacity.
+These are only the tip of the iceberg of issues - imagine the impact if so many new houses are added to an already stretched community.